pexip/os-pytest/doc/en/reference.rst

         ...

-Will create and attach a :class:`Mark <_pytest.mark.structures.Mark>` object to the collected :class:`Item <_pytest.nodes.Item>`, which can then be accessed by fixtures or hooks with :meth:`Node.iter_markers <_pytest.nodes.Node.iter_markers>`.
+Will create and attach a :class:`Mark <_pytest.mark.structures.Mark>` object to the collected :class:`Item <pytest.Item>`, which can then be accessed by fixtures or hooks with :meth:`Node.iter_markers <_pytest.nodes.Node.iter_markers>`.
 The ``mark`` object will have the following attributes:

 .. code-block:: python